Annual Reports

 Annual Report 1998

-At the beginning of the year, the Group concluded its participation in the CIBSE Centenary Year by presenting a number of the Heritage Lectures at various Regional Meetings.
+At the beginning of the year, the Group concluded its participation in the CIBSE Centenary Year by presenting a number of Heritage Lectures at various Regional Meetings.

 At the CIBSE AGM in May, the Group’s Vice chairman, Paul Yunnie was presented with the CIBSE Silver Medal in appreciation of his international liaison activities and his special contributions to the Centenary celebrations.

-Also in May Mike Barber on behalf of the Group hosted visits in Liverpool at St George’s Hall, and the Royal Infirmary also in Liverpool for Professor Jeffrey Cook of Arizona State University, who is researching prominent Victorian buildings and their services.
+Also in May Mike Barber on behalf of the Group hosted visits in Liverpool at St George’s Hall, and the Royal Infirmary also in Liverpool for Professor Jeffrey Cook of Arizona State University, who is researching prominent Victorian buildings and their building services.

 In June a joint Centenary seminar “Ventilation: Lessons from Innovations of the Past” was held with the Natural Ventilation Group at the Royal Society.

 In July the Group went to Scotland where a meeting and tour of the Charles Rennie Mackintosh 'House for the Art Lover' in Glasgow was organised by Ian Stewart.
 Visits were also made to the Cochran Boiler factory in Annan, an exhibition on the history of Cochran at the Annan Museum, and the Archives of the University of Glasgow.
-In September the Group made a joint visit with the Construction History Society to the CIRCA / WICCAD Archive being established in Frome Somerset and then went on to Trowbridge to view the Haden Archives in the Wiltshire Record Office and the exhibits in the Museum.

 In December the Christmas Heritage Lecture “Shell Revisited” was held at the Shell Centre on the South Bank and included a lecture, films of the building of the Centre and a tour of the services plant rooms.
 Completed in 1962, Shell was then the largest air-conditioned office block in Europe and using a radiant-cooling ceiling system.

-Liaison with other organisations continues, including the ASHRAE Historical Committee, the CIBSE / ASHRAE Group, Lighting Division, the Natural Ventilation Group, the Science Museum, the Museum & Galleries Commission, BISRIA, and Arizona State University.
+Liaison with other organisations continues, including the ASHRAE Historical Committee, the CIBSE / ASHRAE Group, Lighting Division, the Natural Ventilation Group, the Science Museum, the Museum & Galleries Commission, BSRIA, and Arizona State University.

-In March 1999 the Group is co-sponsoring with the IEE a lecture at Savoy Place on the history of lift technology and is also contributing to the BISRIA International Ventilation Hygiene Conference at the National Motorcycle Museum at Solihull.
+In March 1999 the Group is co-sponsoring with the IEE a lecture at Savoy Place on the history of lift technology and is also contributing to the BSRIA International Ventilation Hygiene Conference at the National Motorcycle Museum at Solihull.

 back to top